On the Existence of Solutions to the Seiberg-Witten Vortex Equations with Exponential Decay on the Plane: Introduction

+\begin{Th} The only smooth solutions that exhibit property (E) of the equation \eqref{eq:maineq} are those with a flat connection component. \end{Th}

 The exponential decay in Property (E) seems to be out of place.
 However, it is quite natural to consider.
 The Seiberg-Witten vortex equations can be thought of as a variant of the vortex equations which were introduced by Ginzburg and Landau to study the theory of superconductivity.
 From the Mathematics perspective, they are the absolute minimum condition for the Yang-Mills-Higgs functional (cf. Subsection \ref{Sub3.1}).
-Many authors have studied the existence of solutions related to these types of vortex equations derived from Yang-Mills-Higgs models (see, e.g, \cite{MR0614447, MR0573986, garcia1994direct, bradlow1990vortices, bradlow1991special, MR4516074}).
+Many authors have studied the existence of solutions related to these types of vortex equations derived from Yang-Mills-Higgs models (see, e.g, \cite{MR0614447, MR0573986, garcia1994direct, bradlow1990vortices, bradlow1991special, MR4516074, MR3435967, MR3513572, ChenChangLiZhang}).
+We note that in \cite{MR3435967, MR3513572}, the authors' main results are generalizations of Taubes' result \cite{MR0573986,MR0614447} for various gauged-sigma models of the Ginzburg-Landau vortex equations.
 Using the Yang-Mills-Higgs functional, the solutions of the Ginzburg-Landau vortex equations can be shown to have exponential decay \textit{a priori}.
-To the best of our knowledge, we do not know whether our \eqref{eq:4.1} is also the absolute minimum condition for some Yang-Mills-Higgs-type functional.
-Regardless, we note that by Theorem \ref{Th1.1}, Theorem \ref{Thsurjective} and Theorem \ref{Th1.2}, solutions of \eqref{eq:4.1} can exhibit both polynomial growth or exponential decay, a feature that is not shared with the Ginzburg-Landau vortex equations.
+To the best of our knowledge, we do not know whether our equation \eqref{eq:maineq} is also the absolute minimum condition for some Yang-Mills-Higgs-type functional.

+To be clear, we do not claim that all solutions of \eqref{eq:maineq} have Property (E).
+We show that the only solutions of \eqref{eq:maineq} with Property (E), where $\psi_1$ is nonvanishing, are those with $\psi_1 \equiv \psi_2$, i.e., the connection component is flat.
+In the case that $\psi_1$ has zeroes, we show there are no solutions of \eqref{eq:maineq} with Property (E).
+This characterizes all solutions of \eqref{eq:maineq} with Property (E).
+This is a direct contrast with the Yang-Mills-Higgs vortex equations as considered by Taubes.
+In that context, solutions must always have exponential decay, the $\mathbf{C}^2$ component has a finite number of zeroes, and the $U(1)$ connection component is not necessarily flat.
+These zeroes produce ``vortices.''
+In our setting, Theorem \ref{Th1.2} shows that no Seiberg-Witten ``vortices'' can be produced from exponential decay solutions.
+However, ``vortices'' can be produced by solutions with polynomial growth by Theorem \ref{Th1.1}.

+If one restricts to solutions of \eqref{eq:maineq} satisfying Property (E), then the (non)existence problem reduces to (non)existence of a (non)singular $\sinh$-Gordon equation.
+It is clear that the next two theorems combine to give Theorem \ref{Th1.2}.